hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

     \rho(s) &:= d^{\pi}(s) / d^{\pi_0}(s)

 :math:`d^{\pi}(s, a)` and :math:`d^{\pi}(s)` is the marginal visitation probability of the policy :math:`\pi` on :math:`(s, a)` or :math:`s`, respectively.
-The use of marginal importance weights is particularly beneficial when policy visits the same or similar states among different trajectories or different timestep.
+The use of marginal importance weights is particularly beneficial when policy visits the same or similar states among different trajectories or different timesteps.
 (e.g., when the state transition is something like :math:`\cdots \rightarrow s_1 \rightarrow s_2 \rightarrow s_1 \rightarrow s_2 \rightarrow \cdots` or when the trajectories always visits some particular state as :math:`\cdots \rightarrow s_{*} \rightarrow s_{1} \rightarrow s_{*} \rightarrow \cdots`).
-Then, State-Action Mariginal Importance Sampling (SMIS) and State Marginal Doubly Robust (SMDR) are defined as follows.
+Then, State-Action Marginal Importance Sampling (SMIS) and State Marginal Doubly Robust (SMDR) are defined as follows.

 .. math::